mengpeilee/github_issue_auto_labeling/README.md

 # Github issue auto labeling model

 This is the individual project from the CMU 18-668 course - Data Science for Software Engineering.
-Students are in charge of proposing and implementing a scenario you can address with a data-driven technique.
+Students are in charge of proposing and implementing a scenario they can address with a data-driven technique.
 Therefore, students need to:

 - Choose a SE Problem: A problem of the SE domain to address
 - Proposed an approach: find a data-driven technique to address the problem and/or answer the question.